bv-records-retention.jpg

 Note: Non-Banner courses include sandboxes and other manually-created shells not associated with a for-credit course.

-Any course contents or materials should be exported or downloaded to another location before June 2025 (for Banner Courses) and October 2025 (for non-Banner courses).
+Any Banner and non-Banner course contents or materials should be exported or downloaded to another location before September 7, 2026.

-Course removals will be scheduled annually based on a 5-year cycle.
-Dates for future course removals are to be determined.
+Course removals are scheduled annually based on a 5-year cycle.
+Dates for future course removals will be determined.

 When a course is deleted, all course files, student grades, and student work will be permanently removed from the system.
 This will include all content pages, uploaded documents, hyperlinks, gradebook contents, discussion boards, submitted assignments and quizzes, and so on.
 Materials hosted elsewhere (e.g., Kaltura videos) will not be impacted.